RobTillaart/AtomicWeight/README.md

 # AtomicWeight

-Arduino library for atomic weights, and related functions.
+Arduino library for atomic weights from the periodic table of elements, and related functions.

 ## Description